ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 - After running this, a lot of certificate information is shown, and then we are thrown into a text entry box.
 I pasted this rooms password and was given the password for the next challenge
 #### bandit 16 -> 17
 - kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx
+- After reading the description for this challenge, the first tool that came to mind was `nmap`. nmap is